 Gift a Knife: Include a Penny

-The tradition of giving a knife as a gift is accompanied by an old but intriguing superstition: that a knife could symbolically “cut” the ties between the giver and the receiver, potentially ending love or severing the bond.
-To counteract this, a longstanding custom involves including a coin with the gift.
-Historically, even a simple penny suffices.
-The recipient then returns the penny to the giver, symbolically “buying” the knife, which is believed to maintain the bond between them.
+The tradition of giving a knife as a gift comes with an intriguing superstition.
+People believed a knife could symbolically “cut” the ties between the giver and receiver, potentially ending love or severing the bond.
+To prevent this, a long-standing custom involves adding a coin to the gift.
+Even a simple penny will do.
+The recipient then returns the penny to the giver, “buying” the knife.
+This act is believed to preserve the bond between them.

 The Origin of the Coin Tradition